 5. Write.
 Email.
 Call.
 Sign petitions.

-Senators and representatives work for you.
+Senators and representatives work for YOU.
 They listen to their constituents.
-I have contacted mine more frequently and signed more petitions in the last few weeks than I have in my entire life.
+I have contacted mine more frequently and signed more petitions in the last few months than I have in my entire life.
 You must find out who yours are.
 Click here to find yours, and then get into the habit of contacting them whenever you want to.
 You are not bothering them.
 Again, they work for YOU.
 And remember to do this at the state level, too.

 6. Meet and March.